Hhbecker/cOptimization/README.md

 * start development on the seas shell
 * try out different techniques, and then describe which techniques were effective, or not effective, and why or why not

+Where's the line between readability and optimization?

+If you examine the kernels.c code you will find that I am using the timestamp counter ( rdtsc ) and usage time.
+Both of these have problems when it comes to accurate measurements – specifically, they are affected by other system tasks.
+(So you will may get weird times sometimes; including differing times each time you run the project.
+THIS is why the report is very important.)

 Both code and a report